coredns/coredns.io/content/plugins/proxy.md

 title = "proxy"
-description = "*proxy* facilitates both a basic reverse proxy and a robust load balancer." weight = 21 tags = [ "middleware", "proxy" ] categories = [ "middleware" ]
+description = "*proxy* facilitates both a basic reverse proxy and a robust load balancer." weight = 21 tags = [ "plugin", "proxy" ] categories = [ "plugin" ]
 date = "2017-09-10T18:11:52.765416"
 +++

 The proxy has support for multiple backends.
 The load balancing features include multiple policies, health checks, and failovers.
-If all hosts fail their health check the proxy middleware will fail back to randomly selecting a target and sending packets to it.
+If all hosts fail their health check the proxy plugin will fail back to randomly selecting a target and sending packets to it.

 ## Syntax